aikaterna/aikaterna-cogs/README.md

 # aikaterna-cogs
 v3 Cogs for Red-DiscordBot by Twentysix26.

-adventure - Originally by Locastan.
-My version is a collaboration between TrustyJAID, Draper, and myself.
+adventure - Original concept & cog by locastan.
+My version is a collaboration between TrustyJAID, Draper, and myself and is now markedly different than locastan's version.
 The repo can be found on my repo page here on github.

 antiphoneclapper - Detects and removes bad GIFs posted in chat that have malformed frames.
 Thanks to Sitryk for all of the code that actually mattered for detection in this cog.
-Config stuff tacked on by me.
-Later iterations will include emoji recognizing and possibly link detection for these bad images.

 away - Originally by Paddo, written for v3 by Axas, final tests by aikaterna, and large improvements by TrustyJAID.
-Set and unset a user as being "away".
+Set and unset a user as being "away", or other statuses.

-blurplefy - Make an avatar or an image upload blurple for Discord's 3rd anniversary.
+blurplefy - Make an avatar or an image upload blurple for Discord's anniversaries.

 cah - Cards Against Humanity, played in DM's.
 This can rate limit large bots via the sheer number of messages sent.
 Install and use with caution on larger bots.